-- A \$3 million, or 12%, increase for fixed costs including health insurance increases. - \$1.2 million to fund city-wide employee salary increases that may potentially be recommended by the soon-to-be-completed Classification and Compensation study. - \$124,379 for expenses related to broadcasting and online streaming of Committee/Council meetings. - \$120,000 for Public Campaign Finance services and contributions to eligible candidates. - \$100,000 in funding for the Culture, History, Art, Reconciliation and Truth (CHART) project. - \$87,000 for supplies needed for special events. - \$75,000 for shopping cart removal services. - \$70,000 for stenographer and Spanish translation services for public meetings.
+- A \$3 million, or 12%, increase for fixed costs such as health insurance increases. - \$1.2 million to fund city-wide employee salary increases that may potentially be recommended by the soon-to-be-completed Classification and Compensation study. - \$124,379 for expenses related to broadcasting and online streaming of Committee/Council meetings. - \$120,000 for Public Campaign Finance services and contributions to eligible candidates. - \$100,000 in funding for the Culture, History, Art, Reconciliation and Truth (CHART) project. - \$87,000 for supplies needed for special events. - \$75,000 for shopping cart removal services. - \$70,000 for stenographer and Spanish translation services for public meetings.

-FY24 Adopted Budget - Revenues
+FY24 Recommended Budget - Revenues

 The FY24 projected revenue outlook for the City is slightly more optimistic than anticipated when the FY23 budget was adopted in April 2022.
-The largest single source of revenue to the City is Gross Receipts Tax (GRT), which represents 35.1% of the total operating City revenue budget.
-For the current 2023 fiscal year, GRT is projected to end up approximately 3% over budget, although it should be noted that this figure also reflects a 3% decrease from the FY22 GRT number.
+The largest single source of revenue to the City is Gross Receipts Tax (GRT), which represents 35.4% of total operating City revenue.
+For the current fiscal year, GRT is projected to end up approximately 3% over budget, although it should be noted that this figure also reflects a 3% decrease from the FY22 GRT number.
 Other major items such as property tax, franchise fees, other taxes and utility fees are also trending slightly above budgeted estimates, though some categories such as gasoline tax, parking fees and fines/forfeitures are underperforming so far in FY23.
 The outlook for FY24 is one of caution, with inflation continuing to fuel concerns of an impending recession.

-The budgeted FY24 All Funds revenue of \$416.8 million reflects an increase of \$18 million, or 4.5%, when compared to the FY23 midyear budget.
-Santa Fe's largest funding source is tax revenue, accounting for 43.4% of all budgeted revenues.
-Of that category, 81% comes from gross receipts taxes, 6% from property taxes and 13% from other taxes, such as lodgers' tax.
+The budgeted FY24 All Funds revenue of \$403.4 million reflects an increase of \$15.1 million, or 3.8%, when compared to the FY23 midyear budget.

+Santa Fe's largest funding source is tax revenue, accounting for 43.7% of all revenues.
+Of that category, 81% comes from gross receipts taxes, 6 percent from property taxes and 13% from other taxes, such as lodgers' tax.
 Service fees, primarily from the City's utilities, account for 34% of total revenue.
-The budgeted FY24 General Fund revenue of \$133.8 million reflects an increase of \$9.7 million, or 7.8%, when compared to the FY23 midyear budget.
+The budgeted FY24 General Fund revenue of \$131.8 million reflects an increase of \$7.7 million, or 6.2%, when compared to the FY23 midyear budget.

-Over the past several years, Mayor Webber's administration has built up the City's "rainy day funds," or reserves, which have enabled the City to continue investing in core services and prioritize funding to build and support community initiatives.
-Reserves are intentionally built up during years of revenue growth, with the prospect of using these reserves to help the City maintain funding for core services during times of financial hardship or uncertainty.
+Mayor Webber's administration has built up the City's "rainy day funds," or reserves, which have enabled the City to continue investing in the City's core services and prioritize funding to build and support our community initiatives.
+Reserves are intentionally built-up during years of revenue growth with the prospect of using the reserves to help during times of financial hardship or uncertainty.
+Overall, the FY23 Recommended Budget reflects an addition of \$10.5 million into the City's cash reserves.

-As was done in prior years, adjustments to the operating budget will be likely in the coming fiscal year.
+As was done in FY22, adjustments to the operating budget may be likely in the coming fiscal year.
 If additional funding becomes available during FY24, City staff is committed to bringing forward budget adjustments in order to continue to invest in critical service areas that are identified throughout the upcoming budget hearings.